 At Legal Nodes, we provide comprehensive guidance with a global perspective, helping you understand and evaluate both regulated and unregulated token issuance options and determine the most suitable path forward.
 We assist with establishing and integrating various company structures needed for development, operations, and fundraising activities, guiding you on the latest best practices.
 When legal or tax opinions are required for decision-making, we connect you with the right experts from our network of verified professionals, situated across over 20 jurisdictions.

 Our goal is to support Web3 builders in creating compliant and robust projects through proper legal structuring and ongoing operational support.
-We’ve already supported over 300 Web3 projects with various fundraising, token launch and other legal tasks.
+We’ve already supported over 300 Web3 projects with various fundraising, token launch, and other legal tasks.
 To find out how we can help your project, contact us today.

 Frequently asked questions (FAQs) about setting up in Panama for crypto projects